Real Estate Recovery Trust Account and Fund

 The process for filing an application for payment from the recovery fund is not the same for everyone.
 We have provided some general guidelines below for your reference.
 You may also email TREC staff at email@example.com to help answer questions about the process.

 Before you file an application for payment from one of the recovery funds, you must file a lawsuit in court and obtain a civil judgment from the court against a TREC license holder.
 You must file your lawsuit in the court within two years after the events giving rise to your claim occurred.
 So, even if you file a complaint with TREC, do not wait until the TREC Complaint process is complete before you file a civil lawsuit or you run the risk of the statute of limitations expiring.
 After the court grants a judgment in your lawsuit, you must also obtain an abstract of judgment and writ of execution before filing an application for payment from the recovery fund with TREC.
+Please note that if you are going to obtain an agreed judgment, it must be submitted to TREC BEFORE being signed by the judge if you intend to request reimbursement from the Real Estate Recovery Trust Account .

-Obtain an Abstract of Judgement
+Obtain an Abstract of Judgment

 Once you obtain a final judgment from the court, you will need to obtain an Abstract of Judgment.
 Each Texas county may have different requirements for obtaining an Abstract of Judgment.
 You will need to check with the County Clerk's Office in the county where you obtained the judgment and follow the requirements to obtain an Abstract of Judgment.